 - Mural Harbour – Linz Industrial Heritage in Art

-- Travel Tips for When You Visit Linz:
+- Travel Tips for When You Visit Linz

 Things to Do in Linz Austria to See it Differently

-Linz doesn’t forget its history and nor it is overlooked or replaced.
+Linz doesn’t forget its history and nor is it overlooked or replaced.

-Enjoy the Creative Hangouts on the Riverside
+Enjoy Creative Hangouts on the Linz Danube Riverside

-It’s not just the town itself that’s humming with new ideas.
+It’s not just the town itself humming with new ideas.
 One of the things to do in Linz is to delve into the social culture that has been built upon the waterfront.
-Riverside green spaces are accompanied by independent enterprises such as the red van ‘pay as you like cafe’ and crazy golf by the river and Salonschiff Fräulein Florentine gastropub on a boat.
+Riverside green spaces are accompanied by independent enterprises such as the red van ‘pay as you like cafe’ and crazy golf by the river and the Salonschiff Fräulein Florentine gastropub on a boat.

-Visit the City’s Core Visual Arts Centres
+Visit Linz Museums and Core Visual Arts Centres

-Eat Linzer Torte at Jindrak Café
+Eat Original Linzer Torte at Jindrak Café

 Take a Theatre Costume Guided Tour in Linz

 Even the Town Hall has brushed off a typical stuffy civil structure by becoming an exhibition space showcasing Linz from above.
-A giant aerial city view of Linz is displayed on the floor in one of the large ground floor rooms.
+A giant aerial city view of Linz is displayed under foot, in one of the large ground-floor rooms.

-The South Wing of the Linzer Schloss (castle), which burnt down in 1800, is replaced by modern architectural construction and is home to the Schlossmuseum documenting the early history of Linz.
+The South Wing of the Linzer Schloss (Linz Castle), which burnt down in 1800, is replaced by modern architectural construction and is home to the Schlossmuseum documenting the early history of Linz.

 See Rooftop Artworks at Höhenrausch in OÖ Kulturquartier